‘The BJP’s World Cup’: India’s Modi wields cricket as a political weapon

 While the ICC is the official organiser of the World Cup, and the BCCI made no formal announcement of a tournament director, Shah has been the major voice, face and spokesperson of the event.

 Every BCCI decision around the World Cup – the schedule, the choice of venues, opacity around tickets for public sale – is being viewed, fairly or unfairly, through the lens of politics.
-The BCCI did not respond to Al Jazeera’s request for comment.
+The BCCI did not respond to a request for comment.

 The BCCI’s decision not to hold matches in the city of Mohali, which staged memorable World Cup matches in 1996 and 2011, is seen by some as a snub against the state of Punjab, which voted in one of the BJP’s political rivals to power in the state elections last year.